Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Summary and discussions

-\textit{Acknowledgments}.~S.K.D was supported by a Startup grant of B.R. from Lehigh University.
-A.A. was supported by the REU program through NSF-PHY 1852010.
+S.K.D was supported by a Startup grant of B.R. from Lehigh University.
+A.A. was supported by the REU program through Grant No.\ NSF-PHY 1852010.
 We thank Suvayu Ali for technical support.
+B.R. was supported by NSF CAREER Grant No.\ DMR- 2238679.